aws-samples/karpenter-blueprints/blueprints/batch-jobs/README.md

 Go to [Results section](#results) to check the behaviour.

 ***NOTE:***
-The sample deployment only allows scheduling pods on on-demand instances (`nodeSelector: karpenter.sh/capacity-type: on-demand`) to show the replace consolidation mechanism, as for spot nodes Karpenter only uses the deletion consolidation mechanism to avid breaking the price-capacity-optimized strategy, as explained [here](https://karpenter.sh/preview/concepts/disruption/#consolidation).
+The sample deployment only allows scheduling pods on on-demand instances (`nodeSelector: karpenter.sh/capacity-type: on-demand`) to show the replace consolidation mechanism, as for spot nodes Karpenter only uses the deletion consolidation mechanism to avoid breaking the price-capacity-optimized strategy, as explained [here](https://karpenter.sh/preview/concepts/disruption/#consolidation).

 ## Results